Give reviewers permissions to provide feedback

 Open security for the team project.

-Add the reviewers group to TFS Groups.
+Add the reviews group to the VSO Groups or TFS Groups.

 Allow reviewers to Edit work items in this node and View work items in this node.